VEkh/hottspot-taobot/README.markdown

       basket should move down more than the stock.
     * By hedging, you are trading the spread.

+* Timeframe -- The time over which I expect a win
+  * If it's one day, the strategy may always suggest that I sell the following day.
+  * 5 days -- The reference should catch up to the basket within 5 days

+* Wins and Loss Magnitude
+  * Form arbitrary boundry and time horizons for when I should exit a trade.
+    * After what return should I exit the trade? +0.5%, +0.3%, -0.2%

 * Eventually ensure that the move isn't due to headlines

 * You never own a stock pre-trade.
 This strategy is all about relative value.